NikkiCloud/esp32TelemetrySystem/README.md

 - **Append-only JSONL logging**
   Telemetry is logged using an append-only JSONL format for robustness and simplicity.
 This allows safe inspection of historical data and offline analysis without requiring a database and easy integration with analysis scripts.

-These decisions reflect an experimental, system-oriented mindset rather than a product-oriented one.

 ## Limitations

 **Timing and jitter analysis**